Should I Neuter My Cat? Benefits, Safety, Cost & Recovery Explained

 What Do Spaying and Neutering Mean?

 According to the Journal of the American Veterinary Association, 80 percent of cats in the country are neutered.
-When a cat is spayed or neutered, this means that a veterinarian has removed their reproductive organs so they are unable to reproduce.

 Is Neutering a Cat Safe?